ryangrg/corner-maze-analysis/README.md

 ## Overview

 This repository houses analysis utilities and figures for the tentatively titled "Neural Mechanisms of Flexible and Inflexible Navigational Behaviors", including SQLite database helpers, exploratory notebooks, and plotting scripts.
-Use this document as a starting point and update the placeholder sections with project-specific details.

 ## Repository Layout